khainl1110/khainl1110.github.io/index.md

 <img src = "/img/tagsWorking2.png" width="400" height="500"/><img src = "/img/tagsWorking3.png" width="400" height="500"/>

 # Task: Membership Application Bugs
 Before: required new account to have password length greater than 8 but the system didn't explicitly tell users.
-In addition, the website didn't warn user when the let important fields empty such as their name and didn't check if their email was in correct format
+In addition, the website didn't warn user when the let important fields empty such as their name and didn't check if their email was in correct format.
+As well as no confirm password section
 <img src="img/MembershipApplicationBefore.png" width="400" height="500"/>

 After fixing the bugs, red texts will appear as user typing to warn them if they needs to fill all the details/requirements